ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/train-test.md

 optimizer = optim.Adam(model.parameters(), lr=0.001)
 ```

-#### Training with PyTorch and saving the file
+#### Training with PyTorch and saving the model

-A loop is responsible for the actual training, pulling all these things together.
-The number of epochs is arbitrarily set to 10.
-When the training is finished, the model weights are saved to the `.pth` file format.
+A loop is responsible for the actual training, pulling all the steps together.
+The number of epochs is arbitrarily set to 10 for this example.
+When the training is finished, the model weights are saved to a `.pth` file format.

 ```python
 num_epochs = 10